 - Move the items of the non-mail folders to their counterparts in the pst-file.
 To easily move your Calendar items, set the Calendar folder to a List View.

 To easily see all the local folders, it is best to use the Folder List Navigation (keyboard shortcut: CTRL+6).

 - Go back to: File-> Account Settings-> Account Settings…-> tab Data Files

 - Select the data file (.ost) for your IMAP account.

 - In the Explorer window that opened in step 11, rename the ost-file to .old.

 - Start Outlook.
 Your IMAP account will now resynch again but will not create the additional “This computer only” Calendar, Contacts, Tasks, etc… folders.

 - Make sure that the newly created pst-files is included in your backup schedule.

-Outlook 2013 default mailbox: Leaving things combined
+Outlook 2013 and Outlook 2016 default: Leave things combined

 However, from a technical and backup perspective, this isn’t a change which should be taken lightly at all.
 Let me explain: